 - leave a detailed itinerary with a friend or family member and remember to check in with them once you arrive at your destination

 - make sure your car is equipped with a spare tire, first aid kit, food, water, blankets, warm boots and clothes, Drive BC has a great list of must-haves to build a car emergency kit.

-Heading out on a family winter getaway is a sure-fire way to start 2016 off right – together with family, making wonderful, lasting memories.
+Heading out on a family winter getaway is a sure-fire way to start the New Year off right – together with family, making wonderful, lasting memories.

 By: Michelle Hughes